🐴 Horse 3.0: as many windows as you like, one shared sidebar.See what’s new →

-AuDHD and ADHD share half their genes and most of their stereotypes, but the lived experience is meaningfully different.
-Here's the practical comparison from someone with AuDHD who built a browser around the difference.
+AuDHD and ADHD share most of their stereotypes, but the lived experience differs in one key place: the recovery cost.
+A practical, non-clinical comparison from someone with AuDHD who built a browser around the difference.

-I'm Pascal.
-I have AuDHD.
-I built Horse Browser for brains like ours.
-The comparison below is from lived experience plus a couple of years watching thousands of paying users, many of whom had been diagnosed with one of these and quietly suspected the other.
+I’m Pascal.
+I have AuDHD, and I built Horse Browser for brains like ours.
+The comparison below is from lived experience plus a couple of years watching thousands of paying users, many of whom were diagnosed with one of these and quietly suspected the other.

 The Quick Version